-4. OUTSIDE RESOURCES
+4. EXTERNAL RESOURCES

-If North Carolina resources aren't adequate to meet the needs during a disaster, the state has the ability to call upon outside resources to further supplement response and recovery efforts.
+If North Carolina resources aren't adequate to meet the needs during a disaster, the state can request outside resources to further supplement response and recovery efforts.
 Federal agency resources, along with those from other states, can be accessed and mobilized to assist in operations that have extended beyond the capacities of state and local governments.

 Resources from other states are requested through the Emergency Management Assistance Compact (EMAC).
-This compact establishes procedures for resource requests and its pre-negotiated rules on financing, liability and insurance facilitate quick and effective response.
-All EMAC operations in North Carolina are conducted under the command and control of NCEM and assisted by the EMAC Assistance Team, a group of trained and experienced personnel.
+This compact establishes procedures for resource requests and its pre-negotiated rules on financing, liability, and insurance facilitate quick and effective response.
+All EMAC operations in North Carolina are conducted under the command and control of NCEM and assisted by the EMAC Assistance Team.
 EMAC requests for resources are initiated through the NCEM EMAC Coordinator following the verification of a State of Emergency declaration.